Stability conditions on Kuznetsov components: The Torelli Theorem for cubic fourfolds

 \subsection{Classification of stable objects}

 Let $X$ be a cubic fourfold.
 We freely use the notation in Section~\ref{sec:4folds}.
-We start by recalling the following elementary but very useful result due to Mukai, which will allow us to control (in)stability of objects with small $\Ext^1$.
+We start by recalling the following elementary but very useful result due to Mukai, which allows us to control (in)stability of objects with small $\Ext^1$.
 It first appeared in \cite{Mukai:BundlesK3}; see \cite[Lemma~2.5]{BB:K3Pic1} for the version stated here: